Protein can help you lose weight or gain weight.

 Ways protein can make you gain weight

-Gaining weight can be beneficial for those who are underweight, have experienced unintentional weight loss from a medical condition or procedure, or who want to perform better at a sport.
+Gaining weight can be beneficial for those who are underweight, have experienced unintentional weight loss from a medical condition or procedure, or want to perform better at a sport.

 Whatever the reason is, protein — as a source of calories — can help you gain weight.

 However, compared with the other macronutrients, protein isn’t the best choice.

 This is because protein tends to be satiating or filling and it requires more calories than fats or carbohydrates for the body to process (3).